andygrunwald/gotrap/README.md

 I was active in the TYPO3 community some time ago.
 Most of this time, I was focusing on quality, testing, stability, (custom) tools and similar.
 Since TYPO3 was using Gerrit and Travis CI came up.
-For all other projects I, started to love Travis CI and I thought it would be cool to get Travis CI-Support for Gerrit changesets with a self-hosted Git infrastructure.
+For all other projects, I started to love Travis CI and I thought it would be cool to get Travis CI-Support for Gerrit changesets with a self-hosted Git infrastructure.

 [Steffen Gebert](https://github.com/StephenKing) and me started to talk about this feature.
 And he liked this idea.
 Short after this chat I started hacking on this feature.
 This implementation was the most hackiest PHP code i ever wrote.
 This code never goes online.